5 secret ingredients to better focus at work

 Anupam Mahapatra Vz0rbclzg W Unsplash 1024x683

-Did you know that your brain is made up of ?
+Did you know that your brain is made up of 60% fat?
 Funnily enough, adding more healthy fats to your diet will help you focus better.
 Things like nuts and avocados for lunch or a snack could really help you buckle down and get things done.
 You should also think about introducing a 20-30 minute workout routine into your day.
-Exercise can significantly.
+Exercise can improve your thinking and boost your memory significantly.
 Moderate-intensity workouts, like power walking or yoga, are a great way to get the blood pumping so you can refocus.
 Getting a good night’s sleep is the last piece of the healthy living for focus puzzle.
 Allowing your mind and body to rest and recuperate from a long day is the most sure-fire way for you to be productive the next day.

 Did you find this article useful?